ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/P-nap, Snack, and Cop.md

 The Krispy brothers.
 They are located in a cave on the way to [[Wizard Study North of Achtneil]].
 We killed their pet Scratch and Cockatrice.
-They also stole the green tandem bicycle from [[Fizzben]]. w
+They also stole the green tandem bicycle from [[Fizzben]].
+They also said that Fizzben stole Scratch, so they mugged him on the trail leading to the cave.